 Design is made out of many elements, and budgets rarely allow for every asset to be designed from scratch.
 Subtle Patterns is a site where you can download tileable patterns for use on website, video, or print design.
 Ian Chapman from Leaf Design points out that “a plugin is available to browse and load the patterns directly from within Photoshop.”

-If you’re looking for royalty-free photos, try Unsplash.
-It has a growing library of photos that are free-to-use even for commercial use, although as with any of these services, the creators appreciate (and deserve) a credit.
+If you’re looking for royalty-free photos, try Unsplash or FreePik.
+They have growing libraries of photos that are free-to-use even for commercial use, although as with any of these services, the creators appreciate (and deserve) a credit.

 Those of use old enough to remember the time before Google Image also remember what it was like to look for visual reference.
 We would go through magazines or books on our shelves; often we would need to make trips to the library or the bookstore and look at picture books there.
 And still, many times we would not find what we were looking for.
 Today, we take it for granted, but since visual research is such an important part of any design project, Google Image deserves a deep bow.
 It has allowed designers all over the world to really up their game.